-- L3.4 Within Partington, development and redevelopment will be supported which will provide or contribute to the provision of approximately 850 units of new residential accommodation, suitable for families, (part of which will be provided on a substantially vacant/unused 16 hectare green-field site abutting the Manchester Ship Canal); a redeveloped local shopping centre; and improvements to open space and amenity areas in terms of quality and access, including the provision of a 'green loop' to connect existing areas of green space to create an accessible, attractive route for walking and cycling around Partington. - Development will be required to contribute to the improvement of the public transport infrastructure to mitigate against the impact of the development on the highway network and to address the deficiencies in the existing public transport provision; - The impact of the proposed development on flood risk related to the adjoining Ship Canal and Red Brook should be assessed in accordance with Policy L5 of this Plan; - Development within Partington should be built at a density that will safeguard an appropriate level of high quality, accessible open amenity space; - The release of green-field land for development will only be allowed where it can be demonstrated that it will make significant contributions to the regeneration priorities for Partington and will not have a significant adverse impact on the ecological value of the land; - Where development is proposed on amenity open space, a contribution will be required to secure improvements to the quality of remaining areas of open space, while ensuring that standards of sufficiency, as set out in Policy R5, are achieved; - Additional contributions towards the provision/improvement of open space and public realm in and around the township over and above the contributions required in accordance with Policy R5 may be required in order to fund improvements to the quality of open space; - As appropriate, the development proposal should improve the housing mix, type and tenure across Partington as a whole; - Developers will be required to locate uses classified in PPS25 as being "more vulnerable" to flooding such as residential, certain leisure uses, healthcare and educational facilities outside Flood Zone 3. - L3.5 In line with the current commitment for residential development on the greenfield site known as Partington Canalside, developer(s) will be required to: - Demonstrate how the development will secure or contribute to the redevelopment of the existing local shopping centre. - Provide additional contributions towards the provision/improvement of open space and public realm in and around the township over and above the contributions required in accordance with Policy R5 may be required in order to fund improvements to the quality of open space. - Locate vulnerable uses such as those identified in PPS25 outside of the areas identified as Flood Zone 3. - Provide additional contributions to those required under SPD1: Developer Contributions to Highways and Public Transport Schemes SPD relating to the improvement of the public transport infrastructure (additional bus service provision) to serve the local community.
+Within Partington, development and redevelopment will be supported which will provide or contribute to the provision of approximately 850 units of new residential accommodation, suitable for families, (part of which will be provided on a substantially vacant/unused 16 hectare greenfield site abutting the Manchester Ship Canal); a redeveloped local shopping centre; and improvements to open space and amenity areas in terms of quality and access, including the provision of a 'green loop' to connect existing areas of green space to create an accessible, attractive route for walking and cycling around Partington.

+- Development will be required to contribute to the improvement of the public transport infrastructure to mitigate against the impact of the development on the highway network and to address the deficiencies in the existing public transport provision; - The impact of the proposed development on flood risk related to the adjoining Ship Canal and Red Brook should be assessed in accordance with Policy L5 of this Plan; - Development within Partington should be built at a density that will safeguard an appropriate level of high quality, accessible open amenity space; - The release of greenfield land for development will only be allowed where it can be demonstrated that it will make significant contributions to the regeneration priorities for Partington and will not have a significant adverse impact on the ecological value of the land; - Where development is proposed on amenity open space this will be allowed provided this will not lead to a deficiency in open space in Partington and works contributions are provided to secure improvements to the quality of remaining areas of open space; - In addition to works/improvements made by means of compensation for loss of amenity space, contributions will be required to meet the needs of new residents in accordance with Policy R5;

+- As appropriate, the development proposal should improve the housing mix, type and tenure across Partington as a whole; and - Developers will be required to locate uses identified in national guidance as being 'more vulnerable' to flooding such as residential, certain leisure uses, healthcare and educational facilities outside Flood Zone 3 unless the relevant policy test set out within national guidance can be met. - L3.5

+In line with the current commitment for residential development on the greenfield site known as Partington Canalside, developer(s) will be required to:

+- Demonstrate how the development will secure or contribute to the redevelopment of the existing local shopping centre; - Where development results in a loss of amenity space, provide contributions towards the provision/improvement of open space and public realm in and around the township by means of compensation.
+Additional contributions may be sought to meet the needs of new residents in accordance with Policy R5; - Locate vulnerable uses such as those identified in national guidance outside of the areas identified as Flood Zone 3 unless the relevant policy test set out within national guidance can be met; and - Provide public transport contributions equivalent to SPD1 and work with the Council and its Partners to ensure that they are directed towards transport and accessibility projects that will deliver sustainable transport benefits to Partington.